Shahinul-Islam/solve-the-questionire-react-spa-project/README.md

-# Getting Started with Create React App
+# Getting Started with solve-the-questionire react project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is made with tailwind and [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts